AaronMedlock/vantis_orm_p1/README.md

 ### Currently Implemented
 - [x] Vantis handles the mapping of Java classes with the flexibility to be done automatically or on-demand as needed by your project.
 - [x] Simply annotate your classes, define your constraints, and allow Vantis to perform the rest.
-- [x] Create table joins in a single annotation
+- [x] Create table joins in a single annotation.
-- [x] Use as little or as much SQL as you want by either passing Vantis your objects to persist, update, or delete in your database or simply pass SQL statements.
+- [x] Use as little or as much SQL as you want by either passing Vantis methods your objects to persist, update, or delete in your database or simply pass SQL statements if Vantis doesn't cover the function you need yet.
 - [x] Easy to use API allows you to eliminate writing your basic CRUD methods.
 - [x] Perform your database queries efficiently with connection pooling.